 - I Am A Humanitarian: He mentions that if he tried to eat Shirou Emiya again he'd just hurt his stomach — referencing the time Shirou was doused in All the World's Evil in the Fate route of Fate/stay night and overcame it through sheer force of will.

 - Irony: The being meant to become All The Evils In The World can be strong against Beast class servants, which is made up of beings that are called the Evils of Humanity.
-For extra irony, he's one of the weakest summonable Servants, yet he's also part of the very class that works best against some of the most powerful ones of all.
+For extra irony, he's one of the weakest summonable Servants, yet he possesses the capacity become one that works best against some of the most powerful ones of all.

 - Joke Character: In the Third Fuyuki Grail War, he was killed very quickly due to being pathetically weak.
 In gameplay, his skills and Noble Phantasm are all detrimental for using him, with his third skill killing him after usage.
 His Noble Phantasm Verg Avesta is useless if enemies don't attack him or do sufficient damage to damage themselves.
 This is all lore-accurate and contributed to his popularity.
 He himself lampshades it in his My Room lines."Aah...
 Im beat... how many times have I died already... isnt it hard for you too?
 Hurry up, pull a better Servant and make your life easier already."